alexandar1000/ADA/README.md

 ## Migration Instructions

-All of the migrations should be saved in a `.sql` file and in the `src/main/resources/db/migration` folder.
+All of the migrations should be saved in a `.sql` file and in the `ada-core/src/main/resources/db/migration/development` folder.
 Flyway is used for handling the migrations.
 The explanation and the documentation can be found on their [website](https://flywaydb.org/documentation/migrations).

-Keep in mind that the naming convention for the migrations should be as state on the aforementioned website, with the emphasis of naming the versions by stating the year, month, day, hours and minutes in a dotted and zero-padded format.
- Again, please take care of the leading zeros.
-An example for this would be: `V2020.01.24.19.45__Example_migration.sql`.
+Keep in mind that the naming convention for the migrations should be as stated on the aforementioned website, with the emphasis on naming the versions by stating the year, month, day, hours and minutes in a dotted and zero-padded format.
+Again, also please take care to include the leading zeros.
+An example for a correct name would be: `V2020.01.24.19.45__Example_migration.sql`.

-This must be done in order to populate the database once the server is deployed, and to be able to restore the database schema in an event of a failure.
+These points must be performed in order to populate the database once the server is deployed, and in order to be able to restore the database schema in an event of a failure.

 The unexecuted migrations will be ran automatically upon the start of spring project.